 First, web and mobile app re-engagement drive people to different locations.
 For web re-engagement, you direct dormant visitors to a page of a website.
 In mobile re-engagement strategies, you’ll drive dormant users directly into an app.

-Second, web and app re-engagement each rely on different tracking methods.
-For web re-engagement, visitors are tagged with cookies which help marketers identify at-risk visitors, set targeting for personalized ads, and track response rates.
-For app re-engagement, the job of user tracking has traditionally been done using universal identifiers like IDFA or GAID.
+Second, web and app re-engagement each rely on different measurement methods.
+For web re-engagement, visitors are tagged with cookies which help marketers identify at-risk visitors, set targeting for personalized ads, and measure response rates.
+For app re-engagement, the job of user measurement has traditionally been done using universal identifiers like IDFA or GAID.

 Web and app re-engagement examples